ben-lotze/bmi_calculator/README.md

 * Gender icons grow/shrink according to user input (height/width).
 * Quicker input: Every input has +/- buttons and a slider.
 Nobody wants to press a plus-button 40 times.
 * Inputs have no title header, but instead use a postfix-label after the number for the unit (kg, years, cm, ...).
 * Male/female toggle buttons use a gradient into the background color on the top.
-Otherwise the growing height of the icon would look bad inside the card (not filled completely in the beginning, potentially not enough space after growing.
+Otherwise the growing height of the icon would look bad inside the card (not filled completely in the beginning, potentially not enough space on top after growing).

 **Input screen**